Pakistan Armed Forces

-A military parade led contingent of army, followed by the navy and air force, in Shakarparian Hills in Islamabad in 2018.

 The Pakistan Armed Forces (/hns/) are the military forces of Pakistan.
-It is the world's sixth-largest military measured by active military personnel and consists of three uniformed services—the Army, Navy, and the Air Force, which are backed by several paramilitary forces such as the National Guard and the Civil Armed Forces.
-A critical component to the armed forces' structure is the Strategic Plans Division Force, which is responsible for the maintenance and safeguarding of Pakistan's tactical and strategic nuclear weapons stockpile and assets.
-The president of Pakistan is the commander-in-chief of the Pakistan Armed Forces and the chain of command is organised under the Chairman of the Joint Chiefs of Staff Committee (JCSC) alongside the respective chiefs of staff of the Army, Navy, and Air Force.
-All branches are systemically coordinated during joint operations and missions under the Joint Staff Headquarters (JSHQ).
+It is the world's seventh-largest military measured by active military personnel and consists of three uniformed services—the Army, Navy, and the Air Force, which are backed by several paramilitary forces such as the National Guard and the Civil Armed Forces.
+As of the 2025 reforms, the highest-ranking military officer is the Chief of Defence Forces (CDF), who also serves concurrently as Chief of Army Staff (COAS), holding principal command authority over all three branches and overseeing war strategy, operations, joint force development, and resource allocation.
+The office of Chairman Joint Chiefs of Staff Committee (CJCSC) has been abolished, and many prior responsibilities are now assumed by the CDF, streamlining military command and accelerating decision-making.

+A pivotal part of the 2025 reforms is the formation of the position of Commander of National Strategic Command (CNSC), a four-star army general appointed by the Prime Minister upon the CDF's recommendation and is responsible for Pakistan's nuclear and strategic assets.
+The Strategic Plans Division remains crucial, managing nuclear policy of Pakistan and national deterrent under the CNSC's supervision.
+The President of Pakistan is the commander-in-chief of the Pakistan Armed Forces.
+All branches of Pakistan Armed Forces are now co-ordinated through the Chief of Defence Forces (CDF), who directs strategic planning, resource allocation, and joint military operations, with the Joint Staff Headquarters (JSHQ) being reorganised to support integrated command across all services from the Joint Staff Headquarters (JSHQ).

 Since the 1963 Sino-Pakistan Agreement, the Pakistani military has had close relations with China, jointly working to develop the JF-17, the K-8, and various other weapon systems.
 As of 2025, China was the largest foreign supplier of military equipment to Pakistan in major arms.
-The military cooperation between the Chinese People's Liberation Army and Pakistan have accelerated the pace of joint military exercises, and their increasingly compatible weapon supply chains and network communication systems have accelerated the integration of defense capabilities between the two sides.
-Both nations also cooperate on the development of their nuclear and space technology programs.
+The military co-operation between the Chinese People's Liberation Army and Pakistan have accelerated the pace of joint military exercises, and their increasingly compatible weapon supply chains and network communication systems have accelerated the integration of defence capabilities between the two sides.
+Both nations also co-operate on the development of their nuclear and space technology programmes.
 Alongside this, the Pakistani military also maintains relations with the United States in history, which gave Pakistan major non-NATO ally status in 2004.
 Pakistan procures the bulk of its military equipment from China and its own domestic suppliers.